Current Liabilities-Is Your Hotel Cash Flow Position Sound?

 Liabilities - an Index of Risk

-Liabilities represent claims that outside parties have on the business for payment of their goods and services.
+Liabilities are claims that outside parties have on the business for payment of their goods and services.

 They thus constitute risk for the business.